geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 .. figure:: img/ui-settings-mapprojection2.png

 In order to enable a new projection it must be defined here using the **proj4js** syntax, which can be found at https://proj4js.io.
-Additionally the default bounding box extent, maximim bounding box extent, and allowed resolutions (if required) can be defined.
+Additionally the default bounding box extent, maximum bounding box extent, and allowed resolutions (if required) can be defined.

 Ensure that the coordinates inserted are in the correct units for and are local to the projection.
 A list of resolutions is only relevant if the main map layer has a XYZ source, which does not follow the common tiling pattern.